Snake in the Eagle's Shadow: Plot

 Chien practices the lessons and learns to avoid being hurt by the school's bumbling teachers.
 When the school is invaded by the Mantis school, to everyone's amazement Chien easily defeats their master using the snake style.
 One of the passing wanderers who witnesses the fight is the high master of the Eagle Clan, Sheng Kuan, who recognizes the style at once and decides to tail Chien.

 Chien meets Shang Kuan, who inquires about the old beggar, claiming that he was a colleague of Pai's.
 As a show of 'proof', he easily fends off Chien's attacks.
 Chien realises that his Snake-style fighting is no match for the style practiced by the stranger, and thus creates a new style from watching his pet cat kill a cobra.
 Later on the Eagle Claw conspirators track down Pai, who manages to kill Su Chen.
 He returns to Chien for hiding, but it is then shown that Ah-Wu is also an Eagle Claw conspirator as he puts poison into their tea.

 Chien rushes to fetch Sheng Kuan, but sensing danger, Pai flees, with his enemy in pursuit.
-As Chien hurries after them, he finally learns the truth behind the conspiracy, and eventually challenges Sheng Kuan to single combat after Pai is brought down.
+As Chien hurries after them, he finally learns the truth behind the conspiracy upon defeating the fake missionary, and eventually challenges Sheng Kuan to single combat after Pai is brought down.
 Apparently at a disadvantage in the initial phase, Chien brings his new 'Cat Claw' technique—against which Sheng Kuan knows no defense—to bear, killing him.
-When Ah-Wu shows up after the fight and reveals his true allegiance, Chien and Pai trick and slay him, as they have by chance avoided ingesting the poison.
+When Ah-Wu shows up after the fight and reveals his true allegiance, Chien and Pai feign defeat, and then, after fatally injuring Wu, reveal that they have by chance avoided ingesting the poison.
 Afterwards, the two friends wander off to refine Chien's new technique, giving it its titular name.